Links in a Chain - the Mayors of Bolton

 Educated: Lever Bridge School

-Son of John Russell, a gas meter inspector, he started work with William Gray & Son, but then worked for the Lancashire and Yorkshire Railway for 42 years.
+Son of John Russell, a gas meter inspector, he started work with William Gray & Son, but then worked for the Lancashire and Yorkshire Railway and later the Lancashire, Midland & Scottish Railway for 42 years, mostly as clerical staff at Trinity Street Station, Bolton.

 He represented Darcy Lever-cum-Breightmet Ward.